-- 1. Processor must be appropriate: You may damage the server board if you install a processor that is inappropriate for your server.
-For a web link to the list of compatible processor(s), see Additional Information and Software. - 2.
-ESD and handling processors: Reduce the risk of electrostatic discharge (ESD) damage to the processor by doing the following: - Touch the metal chassis before touching the processor or server board.
-Keep part of your body in contact with the metal chassis to dissipate the static charge while handling the processor. - Avoid moving around unnecessarily. - 3.
-Protective socket cover needs to be removed for proper cooling of the processor; failure to remove the cover could result in damage to the system. - 1.
-Open the Socket Lever.
-Push down the lever handle down and away from the socket to release it (see letter A).
-Rotate the lever open all the way.
+Caution: Processor must be appropriate: You may damage the server board if you install a processor that is inappropriate for your server.
+For a web link to the list of compatible processor(s), see "Additional Information and Software".

+Caution: ESD and handling processors: Reduce the risk of electrostatic discharge (ESD) damage to the processor by doing the following: (1) Touch the metal chassis before touching the processor or server board.
+Keep part of your body in contact with the metal chassis to dissipate the static charge while handling the processor.
+(2) Avoid moving around unnecessarily.

+Caution: Protective socket cover needs to be removed for proper cooling of the processor; failure to remove the cover could result in damage to the system.

+1. Open the Socket Lever.
+Push down the lever handle on the OPEN 1st side and away from the socket to release it (see letter "A").
+Repeat the steps to release the lever on the other side (see letter "B").

-Figure 26.
+Figure 27.
 Installing Processor - Open the Socket Lever

 2. Open the Load Plate.
-Push the rear tab with your finger tip to bring the front end of the load plate up slightly (see letter A).
-Open the load plate all the way (see letter B).
+Press the locking lever slightly to raise the load plate (see letter "A").
+Open the load plate all the way (see letter "B").

-Figure 27.
+Figure 28.
 Installing Processor - Open the Load Plate

 3. Install the Processor.
-Take the processor out of the box and remove the protective shipping cover (see letter A).
-Orient the processor with the socket so that the orientation notches on the processor align with the two orientation posts on the socket (see letter B).
+Take the processor out of the box and remove the protective shipping cover (see letter "A").
+Orient the processor with the socket so that the processor cutouts match the four orientation posts on the socket (see letter "B").
+Note location of gold key at corner of processor (see letter "C").

-Figure 28.
+Figure 29.
 Installing Processor - Install the Processor